Anastasiya Novikava

 Multi-factor authentication is not a one-size-fits-all technology.
 Choose the right authentication system for your business needs.
 For instance**,** types of MFA to think about include:

-Workers could benefit from biometric scanning if your business relies on mobile devices.
+Workers could benefit from biometric scanning if their business relies on mobile devices.
 Quick, user-friendly biometrics can provide secure access away from the office.
 Smartphones are well-suited to techniques like fingerprint scans.

-Workforces where remote working is routine, might prefer hardware tokens or tags.
-These small devices are easy to carry between work and home.
+Workforces where remote working is routine might prefer hardware tokens or tags.
+These tiny devices are easy to carry between work and home.
 The tokens will still be required to access network resources if devices are lost or stolen.
-So they are a good extra defense measure.
+So they are an excellent extra defense measure.

-Whatever solution you choose, it must comply with network infrastructure.
+Whatever solution you choose must comply with network infrastructure.
 Find an MFA system that is compatible with critical apps and employee devices.

 Multi-factor authentication solutions must cover all access points to network resources.